Don’t talk to me about savings – my innovation saves livesMarch 13, 2020

-The bottom line is that every NHS provider and commissioner will have a year-on-year savings target, usually between 2 per cent and 9 per cent.
-To put this into context, for a specialist hospital with a £200 million budget, even just a 2 per cent savings target would be £4 million.
+The bottom line is that every NHS provider and commissioner will have a year-on-year savings target, usually between two per cent and nine per cent.
+To put this into context, for a specialist hospital with a £200 million budget, even just a two per cent savings target would be £4 million.
 This doesn’t mean that they aren’t interested in hearing about the workforce or patient safety improvement potential of your innovation.
 It does mean that they also need to see how you will help them save that cold hard cash.

 How you can help